-3 According to the Czech Statistical Office, Annual Yearbook, 1996 and 2004.
+4 According to the Czech Statistical Office, Annual Yearbook, 1996 and 2004.

-b) Approximately 37-42% of the Czech emerging grand capitalists in 1992 were people associated with the Communist Party 4 .

-c) The rate of transition of former low-ranking state managers and supervisors into big new private businesses is very high, forming 44% of the total number of new grand entrepreneurs.

-d) Only a small fraction of people (1.1%), who were neither engaged in the communist nomenklatura networks, nor in any formal managerial position, have after 3 years succeeded in becoming grand entrepreneurs.

-e) The chances of outsiders with human capital for becoming grand entrepreneurs is only 2.5%, which is still below the national average of 3%.
-However, the probability of such a transition occurring among the group of unskilled outsiders is even lower - at merely 0.4%.
+- a) The very high probability that a member of the emerging class of grand private capitalist entrepreneurs was also a communist bureaucrat in a top or middle-management position (46.3%). - b) Approximately 37-42% of the Czech emerging grand capitalists in 1992 were people with ties to the Communist Party.
+5 - c) The rate of transition of former low-ranking state managers and supervisors into big new private businesses is very high, making up 44% of the total number of new grand entrepreneurs. - d) After three years only a small fraction of people (1.1%) who had neither been a part of communist nomenklatura networks nor occupied any formal managerial position succeeded in becoming grand entrepreneurs. - e) The chances of outsiders with human capital becoming grand entrepreneurs are only 2.5%, which is still below the national average of 3%.
+However, the probability of such a transition occurring among the group of unskilled outsiders is even lower at merely 0.4%.

-Outsiders were held back in their ascent into entrepreneurship owing to their lack of initial wealth, owing to their exclusion from the influence of the crony network, and owing to the effects of discriminatory selection processes of adverse selection unfavourable towards people with high moral principles.
+Outsiders were held back in their ascent into entrepreneurship owing to their lack of initial wealth, owing to their exclusion from the crony network and its sphere of influence, and owing to the effects of discriminatory selection processes that disfavoured people with high moral principles.
 However, the outsiders and low-ranking communist managers were not completely cut off from opportunities.
 They had access to small businesses and self-employment.
-The pressure from tough budget constraints was stronger than in large (privatised) businesses, supported by special government policies [Winiecki et al. 2004].
+The pressure from tough budget constraints was stronger than in large (privatised) businesses supported by special government policies [Winiecki et al. 2004].
 Nevertheless, in the Czech case they made significant progress in efficiency and obtaining a share in the market in the late 1990s, which became a springboard for future expansion to become larger firms.

 Other quantitative empirical studies have also looked at the origin and performance of the new Czech entrepreneurs.
-Matějů [1993a: 86] concluded that being a member of the nomenklatura resulted in "far higher chances to enter the group of entrepreneurs" mainly due to the role of the network capital accumulated in the past.
+Matějů [1993a: 86] concluded that being a member of the nomenklatura resulted in 'far higher chances to enter the group of entrepreneurs', mainly owing to the role of network capital accumulated in the past.
 This was the driving force that triggered the transition and led to the early success of the nomenklatura.
 Three mechanisms were involved.
 The first and most important was the comparative advantage of the nomenklatura in terms of its endowment of social capital, which provided it with enough confidence to counter the power of the opposition.
 Then there was the complementary advantage of nomenklatura in both managerial and human capital.
 Modern society needed these resources; they were scarce and without substitute.

-The third mechanism, albeit a minor one, was the greater wealth (savings) of the nomenklatura compared to the outsiders.
+The third mechanism, albeit a minor one, was the greater wealth (savings) of the nomenklatura compared to that of the outsiders.
 This fact was confirmed in another study by Matějů [1993b], in which entrepreneurial success was measured by income levels.
 A high statistical significance was found for such exogenous variables as income in 1989, accumulated property before 1990, and a person's prior position in the hierarchy of the nomenklatura.
-Nevertheless, the study also confirmed the significance of factors such as education and professional commitment to the job, both of which demonstrated that the outsiders were not deprived of chances for entering entrepreneurial ranks later.
-Thus the fulfilment of entrepreneurial visions for a person endowed with ownership of capital of any kind was not beyond reality.
+Nevertheless, the study also confirmed the significance of factors such as education and professional commitment to the job, both of which demonstrated that the outsiders were not deprived of chances for joining the entrepreneurial ranks later.
+Thus the fulfilment of entrepreneurial visions for a person endowed with the ownership of capital of any kind was not beyond reality.